-The overwhelming support Americans gave the victims of the September 11, 2001 terrorist attacks had the unintended consequence of leaving many of our local social welfare organizations short of staff.
-In response, AARP issued a call to all our members, staff, and volunteers to participate in a "National Day of Service" on behalf of their local community organizations.
-Our "Day of Service" was so widely embraced that it is now an annual event.
+The overwhelming support Americans gave after the September 11, 2001 terrorist attacks had the unintended consequence of leaving many of our local social welfare organizations short of staff.
+In response, AARP issued a call to all our members, staff, and volunteers to participate in a “National Day of Service” on behalf of their local community organizations.
+Our “Day of Service” was so widely embraced that it is now an annual event.

 The “createthegood.org” website features 30 “how-to” guides or “toolkits” for service projects, such as, “Help Military Families” or “Organize a Food Drive,” which can be pursued with your family, friends, neighbors, or a faith group.
 Other “toolkits” provide the information needed to weatherize the home of a friend or neighbor, to make someone’s home safer or more comfortable, or to prepare a home for a hurricane or other emergency.

-Another example is Experience Corps, a national leader in engaging older adult tutors to improve Kindergarten to 3rd grade student literacy.
-This fall, Experience Corps became part of the AARP family.
-Students working with Experience Corps tutors experience more than 60 percent gains in two critical literacy skills -- sounding out new words and reading comprehension -- over similar students not being served by the program.
+Another example is AARP Experience Corps, a national leader in engaging older adult tutors to improve Kindergarten to 3rd grade student literacy.
+Last fall, Experience Corps became part of the AARP family.
+Students working with AARP Experience Corps tutors experience more than 60 percent gains in two critical literacy skills -- sounding out new words and reading comprehension -- over similar students not being served by the program.

-We are very, very excited about this new dimension to our volunteer work.
-Experience Corps is currently serving 20,000 students in disadvantaged schools.
+We are excited about this new dimension to our volunteer work.
+AARP Experience Corps is currently serving 20,000 students in disadvantaged schools.
 With the AARP integration, we are on a path to reach 50,000 to 100,000 students in five years, thereby becoming the largest tutoring program in the country for young children.

 I am proud of the efforts of AARP volunteers to help meet the ever-growing needs of our society.
 I am grateful for the world-wide leadership of the United Nations, and I join the UN in thanking the millions of volunteers around the world who give so much to improve life for others.